barcelm/IMGW_data_Downloader_App/README.md

 # IMGW data Downloader Shiny App
 The goal of the Application is to automatize downloading of in-situ meteorological and hydrological data from public repository of Polish Institute of Meterology and Water Management - National Research Institute IMGW-PIB https://dane.imgw.pl/

-Application base on Climate R package of [Bartosz Czernecki](https://github.com/bczernecki) and you need it for the app to work properly.
-Instructions available at the link https://github.com/bczernecki/climate
+Application base on Climate R package of [Bartosz Czernecki](https://github.com/bczernecki)

 Then all you need is to just run the app.